stephenberry/glaze/README.md

 ## Object Types

 Object types logically convert to JSON object values, such as maps.
 Like JSON, Glaze treats object definitions as unordered maps.
-Therefore the order of an object layout does not have to mach the same binary sequence in C++ (hence the tagged specification).
+Therefore the order of an object layout does not have to match the same binary sequence in C++.

 - `glz::object` (compile time mixed types)
 - `std::map`